EFu-Dev/Pendulum-Wave-Simulator/README.md

 # Pendulum-Wave-Simulator

+File Structure:
+• Pendulum.java: The Model class.
+It contains the physics logic, length, and angle data for a single pendulum.
+• PendulumWave.java: The Driver and View class.
+This is the file you run.
+It handles user input, manages the collection of pendulums, and renders the graphics.

+How it works:

 A Java simulation of a Multi-Pendulum System demonstrating Simple Harmonic Motion and Euler Integration where users can change how many non-interacting pendulums are present.
 This project uses math and code to show how pendulums move in the real world.

 By giving each pendulum a different length (L), they create a "wave" effect as they swing in and out of sync, meaning each pendulum has a different period (T) which is the amount of time it takes to complete a full cycle.As length (L) increases, period (T) increases so each pendulum is swinging at a slightly different speed.